JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Our_Educational_Imperative_A_Strategy.md

 A Divine Counsellor tells us that:

 > _The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
 But that path does not lead to spiritual wisdom.
-Such a procedure is the easiest path to a certain form of genetic knowledge, but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._ [[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)] The rest of this section of Paper 19 is worth studying.
+Such a procedure is the easiest path to a certain form of genetic knowledge, but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._ <a id="a138_451"></a>[[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)] The rest of this section of Paper 19 is worth studying.

 Informed by this teaching and indeed observant of the very construction of _The Urantia Book_, it is imperative that our educational pedagogy gives preference to a top-down educational approach.
 As most of us have experienced in various study settings, even students of _The Urantia Book_ tend to project onto the new truth they encounter beliefs and doctrines already in their consciousness.
 Though they may attempt to clothe their thinking and presentation in word symbols from the revelation, nonetheless their reach for new understanding is contaminated by what they already know and believe.
 A Melchizedek instructs:

 > _Rationalism is wrong when it assumes that religion is at first a primitive belief in something which is then followed by the pursuit of values.
 Religion is primarily a pursuit of values, and then there formulates a system of interpretative beliefs.
 It is much easier for men to agree on religious values—goals—than on beliefs—interpretations.
 And this explains how religion can agree on values and goals while exhibiting the confusing phenomenon of maintaining a belief in hundreds of conflicting beliefs—creeds.
 This also explains why a given person can maintain his religious experience in the face of giving up or changing many of his religious beliefs.
-Religion persists in spite of revolutionary changes in religious beliefs. **Theology does not produce religion; it is religion that produces theologic philosophy**._ [[UB 103:1.4](/en/The_Urantia_Book/103#p1_4)] emphasis added
+Religion persists in spite of revolutionary changes in religious beliefs. **Theology does not produce religion; it is religion that produces theologic philosophy**._ <a id="a142_826"></a>[[UB 103:1.4](/en/The_Urantia_Book/103#p1_4)] emphasis added

 Educationally we have both an obligation and an opportunity to construct our educational strategy on the revelatory teaching that the spiritual truth of God’s reality is experienced first as a quest for values followed by the evolutionary interpretations and beliefs which serve temporarily to define our comprehension—until we experience growth.
 Educating from the bottom up fosters projections of existing belief that contaminate newly revealed truth thereby impeding that truth’s ability to fuel growth and illuminate destiny.
 Mota 16 asserts that truth is revealed when the sequence of its encounter flows from spirit experience to soul perception: _You cannot perceive truth until you feelingly experience it…_ Facilitating this shift in consciousness and identity from the mind to the soul as the doorway to truth illuminates a process by which our educational pedagogy can implement this imperative—educate from the top down not the bottom up.